 I RECOGNIZE that school performances or activities may be videotaped or photographed for public viewing, and I hereby do not approve such videotaping, or photographing, and the public showing of such video tape, if such videotaping should occur.
-This includes posting of the school or district website.
-I also consent to the release of my child's name, both verbally are in print, when used in connection with said photograph(s)/videotapes(s).
+This includes posting on the school or district website.
+I also consent to the release of my child's name, both verbally and in print, when used in connection with said photograph(s)/videotapes(s).
 It is understood the photographs(s)/videotapes(s) and name of the child may be used for promotional purposes inside and/or outside Levy County School Board.

 It is understood that the school or school district will not duplicate photograph(s)/videotape(s) for the benefit of any individual student(s) or parent(s)/legal guardian(s).

-I FURTHER RECOGNIZE my right to rescind this per written notification to the school and the School Boar recognize that if any performance or activity videotaped of this permission and release, my approval of the public performance or activity will remain in full force and effect rd of Levy County, provided that I r photographed prior to my rescinding lic showing of said previously taped I do hereby release and waive any and all claims, demands and school district in connections with or arising out of said • Parent Signature Date Student Signature Date speak Out!
+I FURTHER RECOGNIZE my right to rescind this permission and release at any time upon written notification to the school and the School Board of Levy County, provided that I recognize that if any performance or activity videotaped or photographed prior to my rescinding of this permission and release, my approval of the public showing of said previously taped performance or activity will remain in full force and effect as to that performance or activity.

+I do hereby release and waive any and all claims, demands, or objections against the said school and school district in connections with or arising out of said photograph(s)/video(s) of my child.

+Parent Signature

+Student Signature

-(print name) ,
+(print name)

-have received and read the Code of Student Conduct and
+has received and read the Code of Student Conduct and Student

-Student Rights and Responsibilities handbook.
+Rights and Responsibilities handbook.

-Student's Signature Date
+Student's Signature

-Parent's Signature Date
+Parent's Signature

 Fight crime with the most powerful weapon you have - YOUR MOUTH!
 Call 1-877-349-8477 to report criminal activity at your school.
 You never have to give your name.